Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Device Hub is a separate app with its own interface, and is NOT controlled via Xcode.
 - If you want to interact with Device Hub, use Computer Use to control the Device Hub app directy.
 - Do not try to control Xcode when you want to control Device Hub.
+- Computer Use may time out while reading Device Hub’s simulator accessibility tree; do not assume Device Hub is stuck.
+Recognize this as a Computer Use accessibility-capture failure and retry Device Hub directly.